 Using the internet on your phone should be a speedy, seamless experience.
-Here are the four top benefits of using Vodacom’s 4G network.
+Here are four benefits of using Vodacom’s 4G network.

 1. Superior network experience

-First, a little background, mobile tech has come a long way in the past 30 years or so.
-Back in 1991, 2G-enabled phones were introduced to send and receive data, such as text and multimedia messages (MMS).
+First, a little background.
+Mobile tech has come a long way in the past 30 years or so.
+Back in 1991, 2G-enabled phones were introduced to send and receive data, such as text and multimedia messages.
 At the time, that was pretty exciting.

 Thank goodness, in 1998, 3G was introduced, revolutionising cellular networks and allowing reasonably fast access to the internet.
 The first smartphones accessed the internet via 3G and we were all amazed at the capabilities.
 But in 2008, a whole new world opened up when 4G was introduced.

 2. Higher speeds and richer content

 4G is faster – that’s a fact.
 On a 4G connection, you can get download speeds of up to 60Mbps, with 25Mbps on average – up to three times faster than 3G.
 And faster speeds mean you can enjoy better content, like videos that don’t take ages to load, hilarious GIFs and the latest music.

 It’s 2019 – ain’t nobody got time to buffer.

 As you travel around South Africa, Vodacom won’t leave you high and dry when it comes to an internet connection.
 Vodacom was the first mobile operator in Africa to extend 4G coverage to more than 80% of the population (up from 75.8% in 2016).
 This means there are already over 7.3 million 4G-capable smartphones on Vodacom’s network, spanning across all major centres, large towns and major routes in the country.

 Vodacom has invested heavily in its South African network.
 You can check Vodacom's 4G LTE coverage on the mobile coverage map.